-Primary schools are places where in the mornings and afternoons there are likely to be a number of pregnant mothers, as well as infant and baby siblings of children at school.
-Bans on idling of car engines or the provision safe walking routes to school, away from busy roads and preferably with vegetation to screen out pollutants, could give opportunities to provide cleaner air.
+Primary schools are locations where there are likely to be a number of pregnant mothers, as well as infant and baby siblings, of children at school.
+Bans on idling of car engines or the provision safe walking routes to school, away from busy roads and preferably with vegetation to screen out pollutants, could give opportunities to provide cleaner air in those locations.